bluetoother/ble-shepherd/README.md

     function devIncomingHdlr(dev) {
         var emitFlag = true,
+			devName = dev.findChar('0x1800', '0x2a00').val.name,
             newDev;

-        // This demo uses device addresses to identify "_what a device is_".
+        // This demo uses device name to identify "_what a device is_".
         // You can identify a device by its services, manufacturer name,
         // product id, or something you tagged in the remote device.

-        switch (dev.addr) {
+        switch (devName) {
-            case '0x9059af0b8159':
+            case 'TI BLE Sensor Tag':
                 sensorTag = dev;
                 // register characteristics handler
                 // signature: regCharHdlr(uuidServ, uuidChar, fn)